vibhutivadje/R-code/README.md

 # R-code

 #K-means Clustering
 We will use wine data for k means clustering example.
 The data is the results of a chemical analysis of wines grown in the same region in Italy but derived from three different cultivars.
-The analysis determined the quantities of 13 constituents found in each of the three types of wines.
-The class variable, indicating three different cultivars, is represented by the three integers: 1 to 3.
-The rest attributes describing wine are presented below:
- 1) Alcohol; 2) Malic acid; 3) Ash; 4) Alcalinity of ash; 5) Magnesium; 6) Total phenols; 7) Flavanoids; 8) Nonflavanoid phenols; 9) Proanthocyanins; 10)Color intensity; 11)Hue; 12)OD280/OD315 of diluted wines; 13)Proline.
+The analysis determined the quantities of 13 constituents found in each of the three types of wines.The class variable, indicating three different cultivars, is represented by the three integers: 1 to 3.
+The rest attributes describing wine are presented below: 1) Alcohol; 2) Malic acid; 3) Ash; 4) Alcalinity of ash; 5) Magnesium; 6) Total phenols; 7) Flavanoids; 8) Nonflavanoid phenols; 9) Proanthocyanins; 10)Color intensity; 11)Hue; 12)OD280/OD315 of diluted wines; 13)Proline.
 These 13 attributes are all numeric.
 The objective of using this data set for clustering practice is to see how to use clusters predicting wine class.

 #Association Rule Mining for Books.csv